Flinders Ranges, South Australia

+History

 Its boundaries were created in April 2013, with the name selected in respect to the ‘long established local name’.
 Its southern boundary was altered in November 2013 with the addition of land from Hawker and the transfer of land to Shaggy Ridge.
 The sites of the government towns of Edeowie and Mernmerna are also within its boundaries.
 These town were both surveyed in 1863.
 Edeowie Post Office was open from c.
 1870 to 1876 and then from 1879 to 1881, while Mernmerna Post Office was open from 1874 to 1881 and then again for a period in 1905.

+Geography

 Flinders Ranges consists of the part of the mountain range between the ‘town centre’ of Hawker in the south and the 'town centre' of Parachilna in the north, as well as some land to the west of the range.
-In the north east it contains all of the protected areas of the Ikara-Flinders Ranges National Park and Bunkers Conservation Reserve, whose eastern boundaries align with that of the locality.
+In the north east it contains all of the protected areas of the Ikara–Flinders Ranges National Park and Bunkers Conservation Reserve, whose eastern boundaries align with that of the locality.
 The Marree railway line and The Outback Highway both pass through the west side of the locality while the Flinders Ranges Way passes through the south-east side.

 As of 2012, its land use was either pastoral farming or conservation.
 The Marree railway line is the boundary between these uses, with pastoral farming to the west and land to the east zoned for conservation, including the Ikara-Flinders Ranges National Park and the Bunker Conservation Reserve.

+Governance

 Flinders Ranges is located within the federal division of Grey, the state electoral districts of Giles and Stuart, the local government area of the Flinders Ranges Council, the Pastoral Unincorporated Area of South Australia, and the state's Far North region.